| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Today food choices affect the air that they breath and the water that they drink.

-• The selection of low carbon meals assists to save forests, water, as well as minimize pollution.
+• The selection of low carbon meals helps to save forests, water, as well as minimize pollution.

 • Food waste reduction is a lesson that teaches children to be responsible and respectful of the available natural resources.